marciprete/keycloak-resource-autoconf/README.md

 ```
 kcautoconf.export-path=/my/custom/export/path
 ```

 This endpoint will be available to all the authenticated user.
 For security reasons, it's strongly recommended to disable the Json Configuration export in production.

+From version 0.4.0 on, 2 new configuration parameters have been added:

+* kcautoconf.protect-export-path (`boolean`, default to `false`)
+* kcautoconf.export-path-access-scope (`String`, default to `configuration:expport`, only meaningful when `protect-export-path` is ste to `true`)

+By setting these values, the autoconfigurator assigns the `export-path-access-scope` to the configuration endpoint, and enables the policy enforcement.

 ## Known limitations
 At the moment, the endpoints are added only if the methods are mapped with `@GetMapping`, `@PostMapping`, `@PutMapping` etc.